DawidPado/DALI_vickrey_auction/README.md

-# DALI
+# DALI Vickrey Auction
-> DALI Multi Agent Systems Framework
+> Based on DALI Multi Agent Systems Framework

 DALI is a meta interpreter built on top of Sicstus Prolog (R) (_at the moment_).